gradio-app/gradio/guides/06_client-libraries/01_getting-started-with-the-python-client.md

 ## Usage

-### Connecting to a Space or a Gradio app
+### Connecting to a running Gradio App

-Start by connecting instantiating a `Client` object and connecting it to a Gradio app that is running on Spaces (or anywhere else)!
+Start by connecting instantiating a `Client` object and connecting it to a Gradio app that is running on Hugging Face Spaces or generally anywhere on the web.

-**Connecting to a Space**
+**Connecting to a Hugging Face Space**

 ```python
 from gradio_client import Client